-Whether it’s for a job interview, business decisions or personal matters, there are many tests out there for those who want to assess their emotional intelligence.
+Whether it’s for a job interview, business decisions, or personal matters, there are many tests out there for those who want to assess their emotional intelligence.
 That’s perfectly understandable given that 90% of top performers at work have a high EQ.
 However, there is evidence that EI doesn’t come naturally to everyone.
 A recent study suggested that genetics, along with upbringing and experience, plays a role in empathy.
-While more research remains to be done, this indicates that there is also room to manoeuvre when it comes to building emotional intelligence.
+While more research remains to be done, this indicates that there is also room to maneuver when it comes to building emotional intelligence.

-You lack assertiveness: When it comes to EI, assertiveness and setting boundaries are just as important as good manners, empathy and compassion.
+You lack assertiveness: When it comes to EI, assertiveness and setting boundaries are just as important as good manners, empathy, and compassion.
 Being assertive is not the same as being aggressive.
 It’s about knowing how and when to say “no” and standing up for yourself in a positive way.
 Emotionally intelligent people keep their cool and avoid emotional outbursts.
 By defusing challenging situations and dealing with difficult individuals in this manner, they don’t make many enemies along the way.
 This is an invaluable approach in the workplace.

 You’re quick to pass judgment and rarely change your mind: People who jump to conclusions depend heavily on what supports their point of view at the expense of all contrary arguments.
-This is a slippery slope for managers and bosses, since their ideas define the whole team’s strategy.
+This is a slippery slope for managers and bosses since their ideas define the whole team’s strategy.
 Take your time when forming opinions and take a look at the bigger picture by carefully considering possible obstacles and outcomes.

 You don’t know your triggers: When up against challenging individuals or situations, everyone has their emotional Achilles’ heel.
 Instead of letting emotional outbursts take over at work, try to identify strengths and weaknesses.
 Armed with that knowledge, you’ll be better equipped to avoid your workplace triggers or achieve some distance from them.